Special Session!

 Lovette Jallow

-This 90-minute session challenges the assumption that working with women particularly racialized, neurodivergent, and system-disrupting women is what makes inclusion hard.
-The real difficulty lies in organizational systems built on dominance, compliance, and erasure.
-Lovette Jallow unpacks how patriarchal systems selectively uplift sanitized versions of marginalized women while punishing the leadership, boundaries, and brilliance that challenge extractive norms.
+This special 90-minute lunchtime session challenges the assumption that working with women -- especially racialized, neurodivergent, and system-disrupting women -- is what makes inclusion difficult.
+The real challenge lies in organizational systems built on dominance, compliance, and erasure.

 Learning Objectives for this Session